As the pandemic surged through the country in 2020, many organizations had to evaluate how to continue their mission safely.

 AZWP contributed to a number of organizations, Valley-wide.

-Billy’s Place offers grief counseling services for children of deceased parents in the Phoenix metro area.
+Billy’s Place offers grief counseling services for children of deceased parents in the Phoenix area.

 Alice’s Place provides counseling and shelter for victims of domestic violence in Winslow.
 The 2020 grant helped cover the cost of a 24-hour crisis phone line that is vital for clients, law enforcement and hospital staff.